incident-io/catalog-importer/docs/sources.md

     // https://backstage.io/docs/auth/service-to-service-auth/#usage-in-external-callers
     token: '$(BACKSTAGE_TOKEN)',

+    // By default, we send the token in the `Authorization` HTTP header.
+If you
+    // want to override this, then you use this optional configuration value to
+    // override the header name that is used.
+    // header: 'CustomHeader'

     // Some Backstage instances (e.g. Roadie) may prefer tokens to be used
     // as-is instead of signed into JWTs.
 If this is you, explicitly opt-out of
     // signing like so: